Sunday, March 10, 2024

 People say that the Lama Neten was a respected and powerful figure in the Trashigang Dzong.
 While the bells of all riding horses of officials had to be silenced after reaching a certain point on approaching the Dzong, the Lama Neten usually rode his horse with its bell ringing right until the Dzong.
 Another story goes that the sound of his pestle crushing the doma (betelnut) for his consumption used to break the silence of the sanctum of the Dzong while all others tried their best to maintain silence.

 There used to be an elegant and imposing three storeyed traditional Bhutanese house in Majawoong which was built by the Lama Neten.
 It is said that it was built at the height of his power with labour contribution by the monks of Trashigang.
+As per Umze Drepa Sonam Dorji (the one who had saved the Lama Neten's photograph), Lama Neten was a Dorji Puen (Spiritual sibling) of Sey Dopola, the Dzongpon of Trashigang, and Sey Dopola had approved labour contribution from the public to help build the house.
 He resided in this house after he had resigned from the post of the Lama Neten.
 This must have been in the early 1960s it is said that he served as the Lama Neten for a long time, right from the days of Sey Dopola and even after his death in 1953.

 As per accounts of the elders, he must have probably died in 1968, which is soon after the above picture was taken.